 The five stages of addiction typically evolve in this order: experimentation, regular use, problem or risky use, dependence, and addiction.
 Learning the signs and symptoms that typically occur with each stage may help you identify drug or alcohol abuse or addiction in yourself or a loved one.

 Most often, initial drug or alcohol use is voluntary and infrequent.
 Motivation for use can vary, but there are a few common reasons why individuals begin turning to drugs or alcohol.
+Some motivations may include:

-We’ve all heard of having a drink to “take the edge off” or using alcohol as a “social lubricant.”
+- To seek relief from physical pain, anxiety, depression, or stress: We’ve all heard of having a drink to “take the edge off” or using alcohol as a “social lubricant.”
 In addition to that, maybe you know people who use marijuana to unwind at night or someone who takes opioids for chronic back pain.
 The reality is, many people begin to use drugs or alcohol in an attempt to ease physical or psychological distress.
 This can be in response to daily stressors, after a traumatic life event such as losing a loved one or a job, dealing with chronic pain from a medical condition (such as fibromyalgia), or while recovering from an injury or surgery.

 Sometimes, individuals will be prescribed drugs by doctors to help ease their symptoms.
 Certain drugs, like opioids, are associated with modulating pain and may be prescribed by medical professionals for those suffering from chronic pain or after specific events such as surgery.
 Benzodiazepines, also known as “benzos”, are prescription tranquilizers that are commonly used to treat anxiety, panic disorders, and insomnia.

-Individuals may begin using drugs to increase cognitive or athletic performance.
+- To enhance performance: Individuals may begin using drugs to increase cognitive or athletic performance.
 Stimulants, such as Adderall or Ritalin, are becoming more commonplace for teens and adults who want to feel more alert, awake, and focused.
 However, these drugs (and others commonly prescribed for ADHD) have a high risk for addiction or abuse when taken outside the direction of a physician.
 Anabolic or androgenic steroids are often abused by those looking to increase athletic performance or improve appearance by building more muscle mass.
 Although these drugs do not create a feeling of euphoria, they can have severe physical and psychiatric effects when taken long-term.
 Continuing to use steroids in spite of these negative effects may be a sign of addiction.

-Teens and young adults may begin using drugs or alcohol because “everybody else is doing it” or because they’re submitting to peer pressure.
+- To fit in: Teens and young adults may begin using drugs or alcohol because “everybody else is doing it” or because they’re submitting to peer pressure.
 This is particularly problematic, as research shows the earlier an individual begins using drugs or alcohol, the more likely he or she is to develop an addiction.

 In this early experimentation phase, many individuals are able to stop using without treatment.
 Those who transition into the next stage of addiction typically do so because they feel drugs or alcohol are benefiting their lives by easing their pain or stress, increasing cognitive or athletic performance, or positively affecting their social status.